orsobi/res-site/about.markdown

 ## The Show

 {:.show-notes}
-**Rethink Everything** is a podcast that aims to uncover the critical and defining moments in life that make people pause, reflect and rethink everything.
-Each week, [Rhyd Lewis](https://rhydlewis.net) interviews a guest to understand more about their life, their career and that moment that made them rethink everything.
+**Rethink Everything with Rhyd Lewis** is a podcast that aims to uncover the critical and defining moments in life that make people pause, reflect and rethink everything.
+Each week, [Rhyd Lewis](https://rhydlewis.net) interviews a guest to understand more about their life, their career and that moment that made them **rethink everything**.

 ## The Host

 {:.show-notes}
 Rhyd is a consultant in the IT and software industry currently helping organisations rethink how they deliver value to their customers.

 {:.show-notes}
 Rhyd is intrigued by the stories of how people work and enjoy life (irrespective of their industry or experience) and how they use those significant events to rethink their approach to both.
-He is also passionate about music, technology and interested in helping others produce their best work.
+He is passionate about music, technology and helping people create awesome products & services.

 ## The Legal Bit